tomgenoni/bitbar-ghissues/README.md

 ```

 Now you can reopen the Bitbar application and if all went well you should see it appear in your menu bar.

-If you want to monitor multiple respositories simply duplicate the `repo-issues.5m.js` file and update the configuration variable values.

 ## Troubleshooting